talhaimran150/AI-Driven-Learning-Simulator/README.md

-## About Project
+### About Project

-Developed a project involving regular expressions and text preprocessing using NLTK and web scraping with BeautifulSoup.
-It includes comparing unsmoothed and smoothed unigram and bigram models to generate and evaluate sentences and calculating their perplexity.
+Developed a 2D autonomous driving simulator using Pygame and the NEAT algorithm.
+The project allowed users to create custom maps in MS Paint, with the simulator's car learning to navigate these tracks autonomously.
+It includes collision detection through enhanced radar systems and fine-tuning neural network parameters.